 Colleen is an Assistant Professor in the Department of Geography and Earth Sciences.
-Her current research broadly considers questions of social justice in urban food systems and currently proceeds along three fronts.
+Her research broadly considers questions of social justice in urban food systems and currently proceeds along three fronts.

 One project, Digging for justice in urban gardens across the Americas, focuses on the contestations of urban agriculture in the sustainable neoliberal city.
-In partnership with community organizations in several cities across the Americas (Rosario, Argentina; Toronto, Canada; Medellín, Colombia; and Charlotte, NC) she studies urban migrant women’s methods for growing food in the city, how these practices are influenced by ecological gentrification driven by sustainability planning, and the ways migrant identity is shaped by rhetoric about their knowledge.
+In partnership with community organizations in several cities across the Americas (Rosario, Argentina; Toronto, Canada; Medellín, Colombia; and Charlotte, US) she studies urban migrant women’s methods for growing food in the city, how these practices are influenced by ecological gentrification driven by sustainability planning, and the ways migrant identity is shaped by rhetoric about their knowledge.

 A second project is concerned with Latinx foodways in North America.
-Food spaces constructed by Latinx immigrants are made visible as restaurants, grocery stores, food trucks, and other venues in the many North American cities Latinx immigrants have come to call home.
+Food spaces constructed by Latinx migrants are made visible as restaurants, grocery stores, food trucks, and other venues in the many North American cities Latinx immigrants have come to call home.
 Newcomers increasingly use food as a means of combating anti-immigrant sentiment and educating those around them of who they are and the cultures they bring with them.
-But they are also increasingly facing displacement as traditional immigrant enclaves experience neighborhood change.
-This research investigates such foodway construction and its displacement to better understand the evolution of immigrant place-making over space and time.
+But they are also increasingly facing displacement as traditional migrant enclaves experience neighborhood change.
+This research investigates such foodway construction and its displacement to better understand the evolution of migrant place-making over space and time.

 GEOG 3205 – Internal Structure of the City